Karla Woisnitza: Career

 Woisnitza was encouraged by two artist/teachers, Gunther Hornig and Erika Sturmer-Alex to do non-conformist conceptual art.
 She developed "an artistic activation of the body in the interest of female self-assurance and empowerment" and would call "into question traditional representations of femininity as well as the basic difference between internal and external perception."

+Woisnitza's work is in the National Museum of Women in the Arts.